AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 >[!NOTE]
 >
+>In Dynamic Media - Scene7 mode, you can only upload assets whose file sizes are 2 GB or less.

+>[!NOTE]
+>
+>To upload assets by way of FTP in Dynamic Media - Scene7 mode, you must install feature pack 18912 on your AEM author instances.
+Contact Adobe Support to get access to FP-18912 and complete the setup of your FTP account.
+See [Installing feature pack 18912 for bulk asset migration](help/assets/bulk-ingest-migrate.md).
->If you use FTP for uploading assets, the upload settings specified in AEM are ignored.
-Instead, file processing rules, as defined in Dynamic Media Classic (Scene7), are used.
+If you use FTP for uploading assets, the upload settings specified in AEM are ignored.
+Instead, file processing rules, as defined in Dynamic Media Classic, are used.

 **To upload assets using FTP**

 1. Using your choice of FTP client, log in to the FTP server using the FTP user name and password that you received from the provisioning email.
 In the FTP client, upload files or folders to the FTP server.
-1. [Log in to Dynamic Media Classic (S7)](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) using credentials received from the provisioning email.
+1. [Log in to Dynamic Media Classic](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) using credentials received from the provisioning email.
 On the Global Navigation Bar, tap/click **Upload**.

-1. On the Upload page, near the upper-left corner, click the **Via FTP** tab.
+1. On the Upload page, near the upper-left corner, tap the **Via FTP** tab.
 1. On the left side of the page, choose an FTP folder to upload files from; on the right side of the page, choose a destination folder.
-1. Near the lower-right corner of the page, click **Job Options** and then set the options you want based on the assets in the folder you selected.
+1. Near the lower-right corner of the page, tap **Job Options** and then set the options you want based on the assets in the folder you selected.

    See [Upload Job Options](#upload-job-options).